kasparkwok/FAANG-Portfolio-Analysis/README.md

 ### 4. Conclusion

-# 1.Introduction to Stock Price Performance Analysis
+# Introduction to Stock Price Performance Analysis

 In order to perform individual stock price analysis, one can extract the relevant price information from [here](https://www.alphavantage.co/documentation/)